MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 ## 3: Create a file to upload

-Create a source file named *sample-source.txt* (as the code expects), with contents like the following:
+Create a source file named *sample-source.txt* (as the code expects), with contents like the following text:

 :::code language="txt" source="~/../python-sdk-docs-examples/storage/sample-source.txt":::

 ## 4: Use blob storage from app code

-The following sections (numbered 4a and 4b) demonstrate two means to access the blob container provisioned through [Example: Provision Azure Storage](azure-sdk-example-storage.md).
+The following sections (numbered 4a and 4b) demonstrate two means to access the blob container created through [Example: Provision Azure Storage](azure-sdk-example-storage.md).

 The [first method (section 4a below)](#4a-use-blob-storage-with-authentication) authenticates the app with `DefaultAzureCredential` as described in [Authenticate Azure hosted applications with DefaultAzureCredential](../authentication-local-development-service-principal.md).
-With this method you must first assign the appropriate permissions to the app identity, which is the recommended practice.
+With this method, you must first assign the appropriate permissions to the app identity, which is the recommended practice.

 The [second method (section 4b below)](#4b-use-blob-storage-with-a-connection-string) uses a connection string to access the storage account directly.
 Although this method seems simpler, it has two significant drawbacks:

 - A connection string inherently authenticates the connecting agent with the Storage *account* rather than with individual resources within that account.
 As a result, a connection string provides grants broader authorization than may be required.

 - A connection string contains an access key in plain text and therefore presents potential vulnerabilities if it's improperly constructed or improperly secured.
-If such a connection string is exposed it can be used to access a wide range of resources within the Storage account.
+If such a connection string is exposed, it can be used to access a wide range of resources within the Storage account.

 For these reasons, we recommend using the authentication method in production code.